 4. Hydrating Electrolytes

 A low sodium chicken one will have a 2:1 potassium to sodium ratio, which means you’ll buffer out all of the sodium due to the potassium content.
 This is the best natural energy booster you'll find for exercise.

 5. Collagen Protein

-Bone broth powder has the same amino acid profile as collagen.
-So you can think of it as a supercharged version of collagen because of all the extra nutrition in bone broth.
-Two tablespoons of bone broth powder gives you 12 g of protein.
+Keto bone broth has the same amino acid profile as collagen.
+So you can think of it as a supercharged version of collagen because of all the extra nutrition.
+Two tablespoons gives you 12 g of protein.

 6. Appetite Suppression for Weight Loss

-Bone broth is 100% protein.
-We know that high protein diets may reduce your appetite.
-This is because more protein can reduce hunger hormones like ghrelin and increase fullness hormones like PYY and GLP-1 (3, 4).
+It is 100% protein.
+High protein diets may reduce your appetite.
+This is because more protein can reduce hunger hormones like ghrelin and increase fullness hormones like PYY and GLP-1.

-Bone broth powder could also appeal to people who can’t tolerate most protein supplements because it is dairy-free, soy-free, nut free and gluten-free.
+Dehydrated versions could also appeal to people who can’t tolerate most protein because it is dairy-free, soy-free, nut free and gluten-free.

-It is also keto and paleo diet friendly.
+They are also keto, carnivore and paleo diet friendly.

 High Heat Can Remove Nutrients

-Some powders are made using high heat.
-The heat is used to remove the natural flavour of the bone broth.
-This is why you find chocolate or vanilla flavoured bone broth.
+Some powders are made using high heat and this high heat removes the natural, meat based flavor of it.
+This is why you find chocolate or vanilla flavoured varieties.
 Weird right?

 The issue is that this high heat can also denature protein and remove some of the nutrients.
-You can check the quality by getting in touch with the brand and asking for their lab analysis.
+You can check the quality by getting in touch with the brand and asking for their lab analysis or certifications.

 You should also check their labels for the nutrition facts.
-These powders should have potassium (at least 300 mg per serving for chicken, 50 mg for beef).
+Chicken bone broth powder in particular should have potassium (at least 300 mg per serving or 50 mg for beef).

 May Contain Additives and Preservatives